Celeritas 0.5.0-56+6b053cd

 If using Celeritas in your work, we ask that you cite the code using its DOECode registration:

-Additional references for code implementation details, benchmark problem results, etc., can be found in our continually evolving citation file.
-An exhaustive list of Celeritas presentations authored by (or with content authored by) core team members is available in our documents repo.
+A continually evolving list of works authored by (or with content authored by) core team members is available in our citation file.